WSU-kduncan/ceg3120-ninjanicoley/Project2/Discord-Bot/README.md

 and "pip3 install -U discord.py"

 Usage
--with your changes to the code in place, describe -what commands you can type in your Discord server -what response this will provide (from your bot)
+You can make a discord bot play music using rhythm bot and it will play music linked to youtube or you can have a discord bot that displays images such as corgis when you type corgime in the chat.

 Research
 A possible way to not have to manually run the bot each time is to have it run 24/7.
 To do this, you would need to go with a third-party Virtual Private Server (VPS).
 Since it is virtual, it can run 24/7.